Canada 150 Anniversary Flight

 Now for Some Canadian History

 Canadian Confederation was the process by which the British Colonies of Canada along with Nova Scotia and New Brunswick were united into one Dominion of Canada on July 1, 1867.
 Upon confederation, the old province of Canada was divided into Ontario and Quebec; so along with Nova Scotia and New Brunswick, the new federal state was thus composed of four provinces.
-Over the years since Confederation, Canada has seen numerous territorial changes and expansions, resulting in the current configuration of ten provinces and three territories.
+Over the years since Confederation, Canada has seen numerous territorial changes, additions and expansions, resulting in the current configuration of the ten provinces and three territories.